damianhakert/damianhakert.github.io/source/jobs/front-end-engineer/index.md

 ## Responsibilities

 * Implement the interfaces in GitLab proposed by UX Engineers and contributors
-* Improve the [static website of GitLab](https://about.gitlab.com/) based on the suggestions of the Graphic Designer and CMO
+* Improve the [static website of GitLab](https://about.gitlab.com/) based on the suggestions of the Designer and CMO
 * Continually improve the quality of GitLab

 ## Requirements for Applicants